wo-language/wo-info/README.md

 ### Wo is a fork of Go

 This repo is to store extra general information about Wo.
+I want to make everything I worked on with this public.

 ---